Police Blotter: February 16, 2022

 FELONY ARRESTS

-Gilberto L. Gutierrez, 38, of the 5900 block of Hillgate Road, Arbuckle, was arrested by the Williams Police Department at 8:25 p.m.
+Kevin Ridgeway, 53, of the 3900 block of Railroad Avenue, Yuba City, was arrested by the Sutter County Sheriff’s Office at 3:14 a.m.
 Feb.
-11 at Shop N’ Save in Williams on suspicion of brandishing a firearm, carrying an unregistered, loaded handgun, carrying a concealed weapon and driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher.
-He was booked into the Colusa County Jail.
+14 at Boyd’s Pump Boat Launch on suspicion of manufacturing, sale or possession of brass knuckles, driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, two counts of receiving a second DUI conviction within ten years of first DUI conviction, failure to provide valid vehicle registration, failure to stop at a stop sign, failure to stop at a red light, failure to appear and disobeying a court order.
+He was booked into the Sutter County Jail.

+Michael Atkins, 36, of the 200 block of Barrett Road, Yuba City, was arrested by the Sutter County Sheriff’s Office at 7:11 a.m.
+Feb.
+14 in the 200 block of Barrett Road in Yuba City on suspicion of false imprisonment, destroying or damaging a communication device to prevent help and battery.
+He was 200 booked into the Sutter County Jail.

+Matias A. Alvarez-Viaana, 27, of the 1700 block of Ellis Lake Drive, Marysville, was arrested by the Marysville Police Department at 2:16 a.m.
+Feb.
+15 in the 1700 block of Ellis Lake Drive in Marysville on suspicion of inflicting corporal injury on a spouse or cohabitant.
+He was booked into the Yuba County Jail.

 DUI ARRESTS

-Enrique G. Mora, 35, of Arbuckle, was arrested by the Colusa County Sheriff’s Office at 10:57 p.m.
+Russell Houge, 61, of the 1200 block of Stabler Lane, Yuba City, was arrested by the California Highway Patrol at 2:37 a.m.
 Feb.
-13 on southbound Interstate 5 south of Maxwell Road.
-He was booked into the Colusa County Jail.
+14 on Lincoln Road at S. George Washington Boulevard in Yuba City.
+He was booked into the Sutter County Jail.

-Brandi M. Murphy, 38, of the 600 block of Wyer Road, Arbuckle, was arrested by the California Highway Patrol at 12:36 a.m.
+Gustavo Alejandro-Raymundo, 29, of the 2000 block of Becky Lane, Yuba City, was arrested by the California Highway Patrol at 3:43 a.m.
 Feb.
-13 on northbound Wyer Road at Wagner Avenue in Arbuckle.
-She was booked into the Colusa County Jail.
+14 on State Route 99 at Oswald Road in Yuba City.
+He was booked into the Sutter County Jail.

-Justin O. Santiago, 40, of the 100 block of California Street, Maxwell, was arrested by the California Highway Patrol at 3:34 a.m.
+Destiny Lyman, 19, of the 1200 block of Williams Way, Yuba City, was arrested by the Yuba City Police Department at 7:01 a.m.
 Feb.
-12 on State Route 45 at Fruitvale Avenue.
-He was booked into the Colusa County Jail.

-William O. Thomas, 62, of the 5700 block of Alicia Avenue, Marysville, was arrested by the California Highway Patrol at 3:25 a.m.
-Feb.
-13 on State Route 45 at Fruitvale Avenue.
-He was booked into the Colusa County Jail.
+14 on Sutter Street in Yuba City on suspicion of being under the influence of a controlled substance, driving while addicted and driving under the influence of drugs.
+She was booked into the Sutter County Jail.